Živnostenská banka: Postwar nationalisation and Communist era

 In 1945, the new Czechoslovak government nationalized ZIBA, together with all other Czechoslovak banks.
 In 1948 ZIBA absorbed Prague Credit Bank, the former Anglo-Czechoslovak and Prague Credit Bank, and took over its New York office which it closed in 1949; at the same time, its Bratislava branch was closed and its activity transferred to Tatra Banka.
 ZIBA was eventually merged in 1950 into the State Bank of Czechoslovakia, which was headquartered in its former head office.

-A London Office of Zivnostenska Banka existed at No.48 Bishopsgate, managed by Bruno Pollack and his deputy Leonard Dunstan.
+A London Office of Živnostenská banka existed at No.48 Bishopsgate, managed by Bruno Pollack and his deputy Leonard Dunstan.
 The bank continued to exist on that site into the 1950s when it moved to another part of the City.

 Between 1950 and 1956, ZIBA continued to exist as a legal entity, like its Slovak counterpart Slovenská Tatra Banka (STB), in order to preserve its capacity to claim foreign assets on which the Czechoslovak authorities kept a claim.
 On and unlike with STB, the government restored it as an operating entity, and made it the primary Czechoslovak bank for Comecon import and export business, in which its London branch played a significant role.
 ZIBA was the repository for all foreign currency accounts maintained by expatriates, foreign firms operating in Czechoslovakia, and state agencies facilitating "invisible" trade such as tourism.
 In 1988, ZIBA resumed corporate business.